wdporter/acim/README.md

 For now it's just a version of the text with my preferred spelling and grammar.

-I'm going to add algolia to it.
+With also my expanded fixes for pronoun replacement

-And I'm going to make it into a "Golden Chain".
+hopefully to make it easier to understand, even while it's harder to read.